abikirkham/FitFriends/README.md

 ## Purpose

-A social app used for gym goers who want to find friends to go to the gym with, motivate and find new fitness tips.
-To build thier own profile with fitness states and what they are about and how they enjoy fitness.
-To message new firends privately and have a more personalised conversation to share tips and experiences.
+This is a social app designed exclusively for women who want to find gym buddies, share motivation, and discover new fitness tips.
+Users can create personalized profiles showcasing their fitness stats, interests, and fitness journey.
+The app allows for private messaging to connect with new friends, facilitating personalized conversations to share tips and experiences.
+This platform aims to foster a supportive community where women can freely discuss their unique fitness challenges and achievements, empowering each other in a safe and encouraging environment.

 ## User Stories